Office of Minority Student Affairs

 Academic and Professional Development Workshops: Throughout the academic year, staff members assist scholars with graduate school preparation, GRE test-taking strategies, obtaining fellowships and scholarships, and other pertinent tasks to ensure the students’ success.

 Research Internships: The capstone research experience for preparing students for research, graduate school, and doctoral study.
 TRiO McNair Scholars are matched with a research mentor within their research fields of interest who guide scholars’ research projects and prepare them for more advanced study.
 The scholars enrolled in the internship receive college credit and work approximately 10 hours each week throughout the academic year on their research projects.
 Students also attend academic development seminars and/or colloquia each month.
-Scholars receive a $2800 stipend at the completion of their research internship.
+Scholars are eligible to receive upto $2800 research stipend per year at the completion of research internship.

 Conferences & Campus Visits: TRiO McNair Scholars present their research at various annual conferences throughout the country.
 At past conferences, scholars have won top prizes for their presentations.
 Scholars also have the opportunity to visit top-ranked research institutions.
 Representatives from graduate schools provide seminars on campus resources, research opportunities, admissions and financial aid.
 Furthermore, scholars receive consideration for application fee waivers from graduate school programs across the country.
 For a full listing of graduate schools with application fee waivers for McNair Scholars, visit: McNair Fee Waiver